raspberrypilearning/install-raspberry-pi-desktop/en/step_2.md

 ## Download Raspberry Pi Desktop

-+ Go to the [Raspberry Pi Desktop website](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/), and start the download of the latest installation file by clicking the **Download ISO** button.
++ Go to the [Raspberry Pi Desktop website](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/), and start the download of the latest installation file by clicking the **Download** button.

 **Note:** the file is large, so the download may take a long time, and we recommend using a high-speed internet connection.